open-power/skiboot/doc/device-tree/opencapi.rst

 The NPU nodes are similar to those in :doc:`nvlink`.

-We distinguish between OpenCAPI and NVLink links using the `ibm.npu-link-opencapi` compatible string.
+We distinguish between OpenCAPI and NVLink links using the `ibm.npu-link-type` property.
 NPUs with a mixture of OpenCAPI and NVLink links are currently unsupported.

 .. code-block:: dts